-This stand-alone Master's Program in the field of Child Life prepares individuals for careers working with children from birth through adolescence, who are medically fragile, hospitalized, or placed in community healthcare facilities because of illness, injury, or specialty needs.
-While working with other health- care professionals providing medical care, the child life specialist helps children and adolescents minimize anxiety, maintain relationships with their families, and retain their independence and self-esteem.
+This stand-alone Master's Program in the field of Child Life prepares individuals for careers working with children from birth through adolescence, who are medically fragile, hospitalized, or serviced in community healthcare facilities because of illness, injury, or specialty needs.
+While working with other health care professionals providing medical care, the child life specialist helps children and adolescents minimize anxiety, maintain relationships with their families, and retain their independence and selfesteem.
 The child life specialist is a clinical educator who provides developmental interventions to help patients and families understand and cope with traumatic experiences always respecting and honoring diversity and the family system.
-All M.S., Child Life Courses are taught by a Certified Child Life Specialist and are designed, implemented and evaluated according to the specific clinical and academic standards set forth by the national Association of Child Life Professionals.
+All M.S., Child Life Courses are taught by a Certified Child Life Specialist and are designed, implemented and evaluated according to the specific clinical and academic standards set forth by the National Association of Child Life Professionals.

-Admission Requirements for Child Life Masters
+Admission Requirements for Child Life Masters:

-- A personal interview (in-person interview for local students; by telephone and/or email for non-local or international students).
-This interview must be successfully completed before any other application materials will be reviewed. - 2.
-In addition to the requirements and application materials listed in the Graduate Admission section of this catalog, the following are required: - a.
-An overall GPA of 2.75 or above with a required GPA of 3.0 or above for the last 60 semester units of undergraduate study.
-A GPA of 3.0 for any graduate study. - b.
+In addition to the requirements and application materials listed in the Graduate Admission section of this catalog, the following are required:

+- a.
+A required cumulative GPA of 3.0 or above for undergraduate degrees and for any graduated study work - b.
 3 letters of reference, one personal, one educational, and one professional - c.
-A professional résumé - d.
-A written letter of intent/purpose that includes a clear statement of short-term and long-term professional goals and explains the applicant's motivation in seeking admission to the program.
+A professional resume - d.
+A written letter of intent/purpose that includes a clear statement of short-term and long-term professional goals and explains the applicant's motivation in seeking admission to the program. - e.
+A personal interview (in-person interview for local students; by telephone and/or email for non-local/out of state students; by email for international students).

-Prerequisites for admission to the M.S., Child Life Program
+Prerequisites for admission to the M.S., Child Life Program:

-- 1. At least 15 semester hours or a minimum of 5 courses in Child Development or related fields approved by the M.S., Child Life Chairperson. - 1 to 2 years of professional work experience with children in educational institutions or related institutions approved by the M.S., Child Life Chairperson. - Completion of the pre-admission questions and possible In-hospital visitation by the prospective candidate. - 4.
-A writing assessment with the chairperson.
+- 1. At least 15 semester hours or a minimum of 5 courses in Child Development or related fields approved by the M.S., Child Life Chairperson. - 2.
+1 to 2 years of professional work experience with children in educational institutions or related institutions approved by the M.S., Child Life Chairperson. - 3.
+Completion of the pre-admission questions and possible in-hospital visitation by the prospective candidate. - 4.
+A writing assessment with the chairperson. - 5.
+Preferred Child Life hospital volunteer experience.